Anne-Serine/Semester-Project-2_crowsNest/README.md

 - Explain Changes in the Pull Request
 - Code Review (wait for feedback and approval for merge)

-## Running with Vite
+## Bundling and running with Vite
-Using Vite for running the project locally.
+Using Vite for bundling and running the project locally.

 ## Work Space